jarab310/throwing-instructions/twelve-step.md

 7. Opening:

   Take your thumbs and pull out from the center of your piece and pull up and out.
-As always add water when needed.
+If you want to pull more, take your non-dominant hand and pull while keeping your dominant outside your non-domninant.As always add water when needed.
 Stop once you have pulled as much as you want.

 8. Finishing up: